Free · No Sign-up Required

 Gender

-Your BMR
+Your Results

-How This Calculator Works
+How It Works

 This tool uses the Mifflin–St Jeor equation to estimate your Basal Metabolic Rate (BMR) — the energy your body uses at rest over 24 hours.
 US entries are converted (lb → kg, ft/in → cm) automatically.